NitorCreations/nameless-deploy-tools/docs/commands.md

 optional arguments:
   -h, --help            show this help message and exit -i, --interactive     Ask for token details interactively.
+  -b BITWARDEN_ENTRY, --bitwarden-entry BITWARDEN_ENTRY
-  -a TOKEN_ARN, --token_arn TOKEN_ARN
+                        Use a bitwarden entry as the source of the totp secret -a TOKEN_ARN, --token_arn TOKEN_ARN
                         ARN identifier for the token.
   -s TOKEN_SECRET, --token_secret TOKEN_SECRET